Story-based lesson plan for grades Kindergarten, 1st, 2nd, 3rd, 4th grades.

 Teach it is ok to make mistakes and that we use these opportunities to grow.

-Use the story about the boy’s father to help children see that everyone makes mistakes.
+Use the story about the girl’s grandmother to help children see that everyone makes mistakes.
 It’s part of growing up.
 By making the situation right and learning not to make the same choice next time, we are growing to be more responsible adults.
 Learning to forgive yourself for mistakes is important to building self-respect.
 Focus on learning and growing, and releasing the guilt/shame.
-Teach children to enjoy the feeling they get after doing the right thing.
+Teach children to enjoy the feeling (pride) they get after doing the right thing.

 More Resources to Extend the Lesson